open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_2_confidence_intervals_for_a_proportion_q5_13/5_2_confidence_intervals_for_a_proportion_q5_13.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Website registration
+        title: Website registration
-    params_description_num1: 711
-    params_description_num2: 59
+      description:
+        num1: 684
+        num2: 62
+      part1:
+        ans1:
-    params_part1_ans1_value: Independence
+          value: Independence
-    params_part1_ans1_feedback: Correct!
+          feedback: Correct!
+        ans2:
-    params_part1_ans2_value: Success-failure condition
+          value: Success-failure condition
-    params_part1_ans2_feedback: Correct!
+          feedback: Correct!
+      part3:
+        ans1:
-    params_part3_ans1_value: The 90% confidence interval is approximately (0.066,
-      0.095).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.6% and 9.5%.
+          value: The 90% confidence interval is approximately (0.0726, 0.1037).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 7.26% and 10.37%.
-    params_part3_ans1_feedback: Try again please!
+          feedback: Try again please!
+        ans2:
-    params_part3_ans2_value: The 90% confidence interval is approximately (0.062,
-      0.1).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.2% and 10.0%.
+          value: The 90% confidence interval is approximately (0.0686, 0.1087).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.86% and 10.87%.
-    params_part3_ans2_feedback: Try again please!
+          feedback: Try again please!
+        ans3:
-    params_part3_ans3_value: The 90% confidence interval is approximately (0.062,
-      0.095).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.2% and 9.5%.
+          value: The 90% confidence interval is approximately (0.0686, 0.1037).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.86% and 10.37%.
-    params_part3_ans3_feedback: Try again please!
+          feedback: Try again please!
+        ans4:
-    params_part3_ans4_value: The 90% confidence interval is approximately (0.066,
-      0.1).
-We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 6.6% and 10.0%.
+          value: The 90% confidence interval is approximately (0.0726, 0.1087).
+We are 90% confident that the true proportion of all first-time visitors who would register under the new design is between 7.26% and 10.87%.
-    params_part3_ans4_feedback: Correct!
+          feedback: Correct!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A website is trying to increase registration for first-time visitors, exposing 1% of these visitors to a new site design.

-Of ${{ params_description_num1 }}$ randomly sampled visitors over a month who saw the new design, ${{ params_description_num2 }}$ registered.
+Of ${{ params.description.num1 }}$ randomly sampled visitors over a month who saw the new design, ${{ params.description.num2 }}$ registered.

 ## Part 1